dudeistroy/my-project/README.md

 # My Portfolio Website

-A simple pVortfolio website to showcase projects and skills.
+A simple portfolio website to showcase projects and skills.

 ## Skills
 12345